50 Meaningful Sympathy Messages for Coworkers

 48. Anytime, anywhere, I am here for you!

-49. ____ was truly special, as are you.
+49. _______ was truly special, as are you.

 How to Write a Professional Condolences Email

 Maintain a professional tone and style.
 Don’t be unprofessional or worse yet, flippant.
 Stay away from slang, emojis, or initialisms, and strive to avoid cliches.
+Even if you usually speak casually with the person you are emailing, under these circumstances, it is best to remain respectful and professional.

 Keep the subject line clean and simple.
-Start with, My Condolences, or With Deepest Sympathy, etc. This way they won’t assume it’s simply a work email and avoid it.
+Start with My Condolences, or With Deepest Sympathy, etc. This way they won’t assume it’s simply a work email and avoid it.

 Express religious beliefs respectfully.
 Don’t assume they believe in the afterlife, and stay away from generic spiritualistic expressions like, “They’re in a better place.”
 It is, however, perfectly acceptable to say that you will be praying for them, as this is your belief system and religion – not necessarily theirs.